SHIELDS-DLS/AnsiBox/README.md

 # AnsiBox

-Notre projet consiste en un déploiement automatique via Ansible de "box" sur lesquelles pourra y être fait du blue teaming ainsi que du red teaming.
-Ce projet pourra être utilisé sous forme de mise en situation de gestion de crise (exemple : exercice DEFNET école ou Locked SHIELDS).
+Our project involves the automatic deployment via Ansible of "boxes" on which blue teaming and red teaming can be performed.
+This project can be used as a crisis management exercise (e.g. DEFNET school exercise or Locked SHIELDS).